CDCgov/cfa-ngm-widget/docs/linear_algebra.md

 ## Motivation: Reproduction numbers in a single population

 The basic reproduction number $R_0$ is the average number of infections caused by each infected person in an otherwise fully susceptible population.
-The effective reproduction number $R_\mathrm{eff} < R_0$ is the average number of infections caused by each infected person, which is time-varying and depends on the number of remaining susceptibles.
+The effective reproduction number $R_\mathrm{eff} \leq R_0$ is the average number of infections caused by each infected person, which is time-varying and depends on the number of remaining susceptibles.

-Assume the population is large compared to the number of infections.
-In this limit, stochastic effects are unimportant and the actual number of infections caused by each infected person approaches $R_0$.
-This is the _disease-free equilibrium_ approximation: to model early dynamics of an outbreak, we assume that, to a first-order approximation, the number of susceptibles is not declining, so that $R_\mathrm{eff} \approx R_0$.
+Make two assumptions:

+1. The number of infected people is much greater than 1, so that the actual number of secondary infections per infection approaches the theoretical mean $R_\mathrm{eff}$.
+2. _Disease-free equilibrium_: The number of infected people is small compared to the population so that $R_\mathrm{eff}$ approaches $R_0$.

 Let $I(0)$ be the number of people infected at some point in time.
-The number of people in the next generation of infections will then be $I(1) = R_0 \times I(0)$.
+Under these two assumptions, the number of people in the next generation of infections will then be $I(1) = R_0 \times I(0)$.
 The number of infections grows exponentially with the number of generations $g$:

 $$
 I(g) = I(0) \times R_0^g